dmarsal90/laravel-react-authentication/README.md

 ```

 > **Note**
-> Currently, we recommend using `localhost` during local development of your backend and frontend to avoid CORS "Same-Origin" issues.
+> Currently, is recommended use `localhost` during local development of your backend and frontend to avoid CORS "Same-Origin" issues.

 ## License

-Laravel Breeze - Ract Edition is open-sourced software licensed under the [MIT license](LICENSE.md).
+Laravel Breeze - React Edition is open-sourced software licensed under the [MIT license](LICENSE.md).